JavaScriptDude/zfslib/README.md

 ZFS Libraries for Python

 Python library for reading from ZFS Pools.
-Capable of reading, Pools, Datasets, Snapshots and Diffs.
-This library is still quite new but will eventually be published as a python package once some implementations are completed on my own end.
+Capable of reading, Pools, Datasets, Snapshots and Diffs for use by other Python Tools.

+This tool presently targets Python v3.7+ but will be backported if there is desire from the community and after the APIs have been stablized.

 ## Installation